ShannonAI/mrc-for-flat-nested-ner/README.md

 ## Train
-The main training procedure is in `trainer.py` Examples to start training are in `scripts/reproduce`
+The main training procedure is in `trainer.py`

+Examples to start training are in `scripts/reproduce`.

+Note that you may need to change `DATA_DIR`, `BERT_DIR`, `OUTPUT_DIR` to your own dataset path, bert model path and log path, respectively.

 ## Evaluate
 `trainer.py` will automatically evaluate on dev set every `val_check_interval` epochs,